LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 * Pending
 * Resolved

-​Service Activity is an Engagement Attribute; for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/data-access-api-methods-web-session.html#engagement-attribute-type---serviceactivity-service-activity) in the Engagement Attributes guide on the Developer Community.
+Service Activity is an Engagement Attribute; for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/data-access-api-methods-web-session.html#engagement-attribute-type---serviceactivity-service-activity) in the Engagement Attributes guide on the Developer Community.

 ![](/img/behavior 10.png)

 Once you’ve selected and configured your conditions, LiveEngage will track and target the consumers that you most want to engage with.
 The more information you provide the system, the better your business results will be.
 Use the Behavior Conditions to improve your targeting and see an immediate boost in your ROI.

-Here’s an example of how to target based on the user behavior type: flow.
+Below is an example of how to target based on the user behavior type: flow.

 ## Use case: Target users according to journey flow